Mushymato/MachineControlPanel/README.md

 * `Save on Change`: Automatically save changes when closing the control panel or when changing pages.
 * `Progression Mode`: On the machine select page, hide not yet obtained machines.
 * `Default Page`: Page of control panel to display by default.
+* `Alt Question Mark`: Use a more visible question mark icon for special outputs (previously the default icon).
+* `Prefetch Caches`: Preemptively cache relevant data to make menu open faster in game.
+Generally not an issue to enable, but another misbehaving mod can cause this mod to frequently reload the cache, leading to lag.
 * `Open Machine Select Menu`: Once a save is loaded, this option will display a button that opens the machine select menu, useful in case you are out of keybindings.

 ### Save Data